moneybutton/yours-channels/docs/yours-lightning.md

 invalidate her refund transaction which would hurt only herself.

 There is still the possibility that Bob controls a node that would maleate the funding transaction after it is broadcast.
-However Bob would have to controls a sizable part of the bitcoin network to pull this off consistently (if he controls n% of the network that would work n% of the time).
+However Bob would have to control a sizable part of the bitcoin network to pull this off consistently (if he controls n% of the network that would work n% of the time).
 Essentially, only mining pool operators would have the resources to pull off that attack